chRyNaN/krypt/README.md

 # auth

 Kotlin multi-platform cryptographic utility library.

 ## Usage

-TBD
+This library provides independent modules that handle specific cryptographic tasks.
+For instance, the [krypt-csprng](krypt-csprng) module provides a `SecureRandom` implementation which is a cryptographically strong psuedo-random number generator.
+Each module contains a `README` file with more information on usage.

 ## Building